Mustafanaji0413/webster00/README.md

 - - Create a new group
 - - Click through and Create Group
 2. Select Policies:
-- - Create policy
+- - Create a policy
 - - Under JSON tab, click Import managed policy
 - - Choose AmazongS3FullAccess
 - - Edit the resource to include the Bucket ARN noted earlier when creating the Bucket Policy
 - - Click next step and go to Review policy
 - - Give the policy a name and description of your choice
-- - Create policy
+- - Create a policy
 3. Go back to User Groups and choose the group created earlier
 - - Under Permissions > Add permissions, choose Attach Policies and select the one just created
 - - Add permissions
 4. Under Users:
-- - Choose a user name
+- - Choose a username
 - - Select Programmatic access as the Access type
 - - Click Next
 - - Add the user to the Group just created